w3c/w3c-website-redesign-documentation/_docs/2020-06-02-choosing-front-end-framework.md

 ## Responses to questions

-__Updated: 4 June 2020__
+_Updated: 4 June 2020_

-From our agency-perspective, Studio 24 would prefer to work with Apollo v2, but we understand if the need to use a standard tool such as Bootstrap is required and we'll work with this if it's the better option for W3C.
+From our agency-perspective, Studio 24 would prefer to work with Apollo, but we understand if the need to use a standard tool such as Bootstrap is required and we'll work with this if it's the better option for W3C.

 ### What’s the ETA regarding Apollo 2?